gobeyondidentity/customer-docs/docs/contribute/site-organization-and-files.md

    - `/static/img` - Website images such as Beyond Identity logos and other assets.

 - `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.

+- `/redirects.json` - List of old URLs that are automatically redirected to a new URL, preventing broken links and preserving SEO value.